roberttwomey/ema-ml-art/README.md

 *Work will be evaluated on the quality of concept, the degree of experimentation (both aesthetic and technical), and final realization (again, aesthetic and technical).
 Prompts and rubrics will be provided with more specific details regarding each assignment and breakdowns

+## Description of Assignments and Exams

+*Weekly Exercises*
+We will have regular, weekly programming assignments employing the tools and techniques covered in class.
+These will be short activities with clearly stated creative prompts and technical requirements.
+Projects will be graded on satisfactory completion with additional credit for creative, technical, expressive extension beyond requirements.

+*Projects*
+We will have three projects over the semester (at 15% each), covering three kinds of generative media: Text, Sound, and Image.
+Each project will be hosted on a github repository documenting project following a uniform template.
+This includes a statement of concept, source code, links to data resources, discussion of results, and future directions.
+When assigned, students will submit a proposal/concept for their project to receive instructor feedback, and then work to complete the project.
+Projects will be presented and critiqued in class and github respositories will be submitted for grading.

+*Final Project, Documentation, and Presentation*
+At the end of the semester, you will propose and create a self-directed ML for the Arts project engaging a subject of your choice.
+You may either revisit a subject or idea that excited you from earlier in the semester, or explore a topic of interest that we have not covered in class.
+The format, workflow, and submission of this project will follow the process of the earlier projects.
+In week 16 we will have a showcase for these projects, including a short talk and exhibition of the resulting work.
+Projects will additionally be added to an online virtual gallery of ML Arts projects.

+*Participation
+We will have a number of avenues for course participation, graded on completion.
+These include regular course readings and responses, finding and sharing resources relevant to course topics on class discussion platforms, and providing peer feedback on classmates’ work.

+## Late work policy
+An assignment may receive an F if a student does not participate in every phase of the development of the project and meet all deadlines for preliminary materials (proposals, drafts, etc.).
+Failure to submit any of the graded course assignments is grounds for failure in the course.
+If a final draft or project, plus required addenda, is not submitted in class on the date due, it will be considered late and will lose one letter grade for each day or part of a day past due (A to B, etc.).
+Assignments are due in hard copy and or via email/link (online assignment).
+You must submit your assignments directly to the instructor.
+Any late submissions must be approved by your faculty instructor well in advance of the due date.

+## Grading Scale
+A+ = 97-100 A = 93-96 A- = 90-92
+B+ = 87-89 B = 83-86 B- = 80-82
+C+ = 77-79 C = 73-76 C- = 70-72
+D+ = 67-69 D = 63-66 D- = 60-62
+F =below 60%

+Here is a description of the kind of participation in the course that would earn you an A, B, C, etc. Your instructor may use pluses and minuses to reflect your participation more fairly, but this is a general description for each letter grade.

+A – Excellent
+Excellent participation is marked by near-perfect attendance and rigorous preparation for class.
+You respond to questions and activities with enthusiasm and insight and you listen and respond thoughtfully to your peers.
+You submit rough drafts on time, and these drafts demonstrate a thorough engagement with the assignment.
+You respond creatively to the feedback you receive (from both your peers and instructors) on drafts, making significant changes to your writing between the first and final drafts that demonstrate ownership of your own writing process.
+Finally, you are an active contributor to the peer- review and collaborative writing/making processes.

+B – Good
+Good participation is marked by near-perfect attendance and thorough preparation for discussion section.
+You respond to questions with specificity and make active contributions to creating a safe space for the exchange of ideas.
+You submit rough drafts on time, and these drafts demonstrate thorough engagement with the assignment.
+You respond effectively to the feedback you receive (from both your peers and instructor) on drafts, making changes to your work between the first and final drafts.
+You are a regular and reliable contributor to the peer-review and collaborative writing/making processes.

+C – Satisfactory
+Satisfactory participation is marked by regular attendance and preparation for class.
+You respond to questions when prompted and participate in classroom activities, though you may sometimes be distracted.
+You are present, with few absences, and have done some of the reading some of the time.
+You submit drafts on time and make some efforts toward revision between the first and final drafts of an assignment.
+You are involved in peer-review activities, but you offer minimal feedback and you may not always contribute fully to the collaborative writing/making process.

+D – Unsatisfactory
+Unsatisfactory participation is marked by multiple absences from section and a consistent lack of preparation.
+You may regularly be distracted by materials/technology not directly related to class.
+You submit late or incomplete work and revise minimally or only at a surface level between drafts.
+You are absent for peer-review activities, offer unproductive feedback, or do not work cooperatively in collaborative environments.

+F—Failing
+Failing participation is marked by excessive absences, a habitual lack of preparation, and failure to engage in the drafting, revision, and collaborative writing/making processes.

+## Academic Honesty Policy

+Academic dishonesty will not be tolerated in this course.
+Any instances will result in an automatic grade of F in the course and possible disciplinary action under the Student Code of Conduct (https://studentconduct.unl.edu/student-code-conduct).
+For information on the University’s policy on academic dishonesty, please refer to the current Undergraduate Bulletin (https://registrar.unl.edu/academic-honesty).

+We will use many open source projects to make our work.
+It is ok to use others' code.
+However, **you need to cite your sources**, and **you need to do transformative work/make it your own**.

 ## Group Work

 This course will be a mix of group work and individual work depending on each assignment.
 I want you each to develop your own personal research interests, but also to pool your resources and talents to produce the best projects possible. **Group work is encouraged, but not required.**